What Causes Double Eyelid Asymmetry and How Do You Correct It?

 Eyelid Ptosis and Uneven Eyes

 Eyelid ptosis is one of the main causes of eyelid asymmetry or unevenness.
+It can also be why you have a double eyelid on one eye.

 Many patients believe that their eyes are uneven because of uneven eyelid skin or fat.
 However, the weakness of the eyelid elevating muscle (levator muscle) is the main cause of unevenness.